jfifield/sshtunnel/README.md

 # SSH Tunnel

 A graphical SSH tunnel manager.
+It is extended from the original code here: https://github.com/jfifield/sshtunnel.

+The extensions are included in the versions 0.5.5-0.5.6 shown below.

 ![](img/sshtunnel.jpg)